beyaz/beyaz/README.md

 - **Api Inspector** (interesting alternative to Postman, execute or debug any .net code)
 - **ReactWithDotNet** (Define React components in c# language, not finished yet)
 - **DotNet Architecture Explorer** (Mini alternative to NDepend)
-- **Hides unobtrusive codes** (Hides comments, and trace lines or what you want in visual studio ide)
+- **Hides Unobtrusive Codes** (Hides comments, and trace lines or what you want in visual studio ide)

 #### Education
 Bachelor’s Degree - GTU Computer Engineering (2002 - 2006)